Is a Cohabitation Agreement Right for Me?

 Financial Considerations Covered by Cohabitation Agreements

-A couple that has children together but who is not married faces a unique challenge.
-They share the responsibility of caring for and raising children.
-A cohabitation agreement can include child custody.
-Agreeing to these terms early can make the separation process of arranging child support and custody easier when the relationship ends.
 Common custody details included in a cohabitation agreement include parenting schedules, decision-making responsibilities, and the dispute resolution process.
 It will also outline financial contributions for the child’s expenses, including education, healthcare, and extracurricular activities.
-The couple can agree on daily responsibilities and how things like medical care are handled.
+The couple can agree on daily responsibilities and how to handle things like medical care.

-How to Proceed with a Cohabitation Agreement
+How To Proceed with a Cohabitation Agreement

 Once a couple decides to create a cohabitation agreement, they should discuss their goals for having the agreement.
 Determining the primary driving factors can help guide the couple in creating the terms of the agreement.
 Examples could include protecting property ownership and finances or outlining parenting responsibilities.
-With goals in mind, it is time to consult a family law attorney.
-The lawyer will discuss the couple’s goals and reasons for creating the agreement.
-The attorney will guide the couple through the drafting process to ensure legal compliance.

 Lewis speaks about her time as a judge.
 Her experience allowed her to see firsthand the potentially expensive and devastating consequences of couples attempting to draft their own cohabitation agreement.
 “In community property, there’s some language that can really cause you to have real issues.
 When I was on the bench, I saw couples who had made major mistakes in many areas.
 There’s not necessarily magic language, but there’s some real ‘gotcha terms.'”